Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Please note the following technical limitations:
 - A shortcut that is executed this way cannot display its response in a fullscreen window.
 If you need to display its response, please change the response display type to use a toast or dialog window instead.
 - A shortcut that is executed this way shares the resolution of variable values with the original, i.e., calling shortcut.
 This means that if you have e.g. a multiple choice variable that is used in both of the shortcuts, you will be prompted to select a value only once (not twice) and the selected value will be used for both shortcut executions.
 - There is a maximum recursion depth of 3, meaning that you can not arbitrarily nest shortcut executions within shortcut executions.
 This is to prevent infinite recursion and stack overflows.
+If you want to chain more shortcuts together, consider using [enqueueShortcut()](#trigger-shortcut).

 <a name="set-result"></a>
 #### Passing data back